 - Come to Room 9 a day or two later, to pick up your hopefully-approved Packet #1, and receive Packet #2 and all that you need to complete your Senior Project experience/hours.

 That’s it!
 Oh, EXCEPT… what if you need/want help?
 I’m here!
 Drop by Room 9 anytime.
 If I’m available, I’ll help you right then and there.
-If not, you can sign up for a time that is all yours.
 If the help you need is related to locating a mentor, please read the advice* I’ve posted below!

 See you (and/or your Packet #1) soon!

 Senior Project Advisor

 email@example.com << please feel free to email me any time!!

 ***DUE DATES have been established as follows (missing this will result in contact by/from Andy Dey, SEHS Principal):